pschool-in/curriculum/content/grammar/new-topics/pronoun-1.md

 # Objective

 1. To recognize that demonstrative pronouns represent the distance and are used to point to singular & plural words.
 2. To learn that personal pronouns can replace nouns and how can we do that.

 # Grade-1

-## Demonstrative Pronouns

-Demonstrative pronouns represent nouns.
-It expresses the position and the time.
-It can be both singular and plural.
-These pronouns include this, that, these and those.
-Some examples are;
-1. This is great.
-2. Is that yours?
-3. Eat these quickly.
-4. Throw those away.

 ### Activities

 #### Jumbled words (label)

 Identify these demonstrative pronouns. (title)

 ```
 This, That, These, Those
 ```